 DV01 MECHELLE LIMITED ACN 061 343 959 PO Box 5672, Perth St Georges Terrace, WA 6831 Ground Floor, 89 St Georges Terrace, Perth WA.
-Phone: 08 9483 5200
+Phone: 08 9483 5200 AFSL Broker or Advisor stamp

 This Application Form is important.
 If you are in doubt as to how to deal with it, please contact your financial advisor or the Manager without delay.
 You should read the entire prospectus carefully before completing this form.
 To meet the requirements of the Corporations Act, this Application Form must not be distributed unless included in, or accompanied by the prospectus.
-Shares in the Company will only be issued on receipt of this application form AND documents that verify the
+Shares in the Company will only be issued on receipt of this application form AND documents that verify the applicant's identity AND payment in full.